-Restored to its former glory, the Depot will serve as a museum, educational facility and a Welcome Center for Historic Downtown Orange—a multi-purpose gathering place where locals and visitors can come together to learn about the history and culture of the area—as well as a community space usable by other community or public organizations for events and conferences.
+Restored to its former glory, the Depot will serve as a museum, educational facility and a Welcome Center for Historic Downtown Orange—a multi-purpose gathering place where locals and visitors can come together to learn about the history and culture of the area—as well as a community space usable by other community or public organizations and individuals for events and conferences.

 The Orange Depot will provide a singular educational experience for children and adults featuring the industries that propelled the growth of Orange, Texas.
 The Reception Area will exhibit Railroad memorabilia and stories about the role of railroad transportation of passengers from 1910-1979, when passenger traffic ceased.